 SUBPRIME SINGLE-FAMILY RESIDENTIAL LENDING.
-During 1995, the Company established a program which focuses on the origination or purchase on a nationwide basis of single-family residential loans made to borrowers who have substantial equity in the properties which secure the loans but who, because of prior credit problems, the absence of a credit history or other factors, are unable or unwilling to qualify as borrowers under federal agency guidelines ("non-conforming borrowers").
+During 1995, the Company established a program which focuses on the origination or purchase on a nationwide basis of single-family residential loans made to borrowers who have substantial equity in the properties which secure the loans but who, because of prior credit problems, the absence of a credit history or other factors, are unable or unwilling to qualify as borrowers under federal agency guidelines ("sub-prime loans").
 The Company utilizes the expertise, technology and other resources which it has developed in connection with the acquisition and resolution of discounted loans in conducting these activities, and believes that the higher risk of default generally associated with these loans, as compared to loans which conform to the requirements established by federal agencies in order to acquire loans, is more than offset by the higher yields on these loans and the higher amount of equity which the borrowers have in the properties which secure these loans.
-Between commencing these activities in late 1994 and March 31, 1997, the Company purchased or originated an aggregate of \$598.8 million of single-family residential loans to non-conforming borrowers.
-Recently, the Company consolidated its single-family residential lending to non-conforming borrowers operations within Ocwen Financial Services, Inc. ("OFS"), a newly-formed, 80% owned subsidiary of the Company which acquired substantially all of the assets of Admiral Home Loan ("Admiral"), the Company's primary correspondent mortgage banking firm for single-family residential loans to non-conforming borrowers, on April 30, 1997.
+Between commencing these activities in late 1994 and March 31, 1997, the Company purchased or originated an aggregate of \$598.8 million of sub-prime single-family residential loans.
+Recently, the Company consolidated its sub-prime single-family residential lending operations within Ocwen Financial Services, Inc. ("OFS"), a newly-formed, 80% owned subsidiary of the Company which acquired substantially all of the assets of Admiral Home Loan ("Admiral"), the Company's primary correspondent mortgage banking firm for sub-prime single-family residential loans, in a transaction which closed on May 1, 1997.
 See "Business--Subsidiaries."
 OFS currently maintains 17 loan production offices in six states and plans on opening an additional 10 such offices in 1997.
-The Company classifies its single-family residential loans to non-conforming borrowers as available for sale because, subject to market conditions, it generally intends to sell such loans or to securitize such loans and sell substantially all of the securities backed by such loans.
-The Company realized gains of \$2.7 million and \$7.8 million from the sale of single-family residential loans to non-conforming borrowers or securities resulting from the securitization of such loans during the three months ended March 31, 1997 and the year ended December 31, 1996, respectively.
-At March 31, 1997, the Company's single-family residential loans to non-conforming borrowers amounted to \$76.1 million or 2.9% of the Company's total assets.
+The Company classifies its sub-prime single-family residential loans as available for sale because, subject to market conditions, it generally intends to sell such loans or to securitize such loans and sell substantially all of the securities backed by such loans.
+The Company realized gains of \$2.7 million and \$7.8 million from the sale of sub-prime single-family residential loans or securities resulting from the securitization of such loans during the three months ended March 31, 1997 and the year ended December 31, 1996, respectively.
+At March 31, 1997, the Company's sub-prime single-family residential loans amounted to \$76.1 million or 2.9% of the Company's total